GabMartino/TransformerForDummies/README.md

 where the pedices $e$ and $d$ denote the encoder and the decoder respectively, since we're talking about the Cross-Attention block.
 So,
-### ***<p align=center>Yes, the encoder and decoder sequences can have different lenghts, in this case the output of the decoder will have the same decoder's sequence lenght. </p>***
+### ***<p align=center>In this case the decoder's output will have the same decoder's input lenght. </p>***

-From a practical point of view though, I've never seen an implementation with different lenghts, because it's more annoying to implement and because it mostly has no sense to do it.
+From a practical point of view though, we need to understand when have different lenghts is convenient, necessary or else:
-The only reason in which I could implement different lenghts encoder-decoder is when the lenghts of the sentences in the dataset are strongly different in the distribution between the source and target languages (assuming a translation task), in this case maybe I could have a speed up in the computation.

-### ***<p align=center>In the case we want to use (as often done) the same sequence lenght for both encoder and decoder, you probably will need a padding mask anyway, also in the case of batch size = 1.</p>***
+- *Training*:
+  - during the training the batch size is larger than 1, so the padding *IS NECESSARY*.
+  - It theory it is also possible to create batches for the encoder and the decoder of different lenghts (sequence lenghts, not the batch size of course).
+This can be annoying from the implementative point of view, but it could be convenient if there a large difference in the lenghts of tokens between the two languages (if we consider a translation task)
+  - In practise during the training, the dataloader is often implemented using the same lenghts for the encoder's and decoder's inputs
+- *Inference*:
+  - At inference time (manually testing the model for example) often we use just one input, in this case we don't need the padding since the batch size = 1.
+  - On the other hand if we implemented the model in such a way it is possible to have different sizes of encoder's input and output's, we don't even need the padding for the input.
 Recap:
 - Batch Size = 1 and implemented Different encoder-decoder sequence lenghts: No Padding mask;
 - Batch Size = 1 and implemented only one sequence lenght: Probably the Padding mask is needed;